eProsima/Discovery-Server/README.md

 #### test_4_PDP_UDP.xml

 Here we test the capability of one server to exchange information with another one.
-Two servers are created.
-Each server has two associated clients.
-We took a snapshot to assess all clients are aware of the other server's clients existence.
-Note that we don't need to modify the previous tests profiles but rely on *server* and *client* tag attributes to avoid create redundant boilerplate profiles:
+Two servers are created and each one has two associated clients.
+We take a snapshot to assess all clients are aware of the other server's clients existence.
+Note that we don't need to modify the previous tests profiles, as we can rely on *server* and *client* tag attributes to avoid create redundant boilerplate profiles:

-	- *server* **prefix** attribute is used to superseed the profile specified one and uniquely identify each server.
+	- *server* **prefix** attribute is used to superseed the profile specified one, and uniquely identifies each server.
-	- *server* **ListeningPorts** and **ServerList** tags allows us to link servers among them without creating specific server profiles.
+	- *server* **ListeningPorts** and **ServerList** tags allow us to link servers between them without creating specific server profiles.
 	- *client* **server** attribute is used to link a client with its server without using a new profile or a **ServerList**.

 ```